great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_edit_an_existing_expectationsuite.md

 import DataContextInitializeQuickOrFilesystem from '/docs/components/setup/link_lists/_data_context_initialize_quick_or_filesystem.mdx' import ConnectingToDataFluently from '/docs/components/connect_to_data/link_lists/_connecting_to_data_fluently.md'

 To Validate data we must first define a set of Expectations for that data to be Validated against.
-In this guide, you'll learn how to create Expectations and interactively edit them with feedback from Validating each against a Batch of data.
+In this guide, you'll learn how to create Expectations and interactively edit them Validating each against a Batch of data.
 Validating your Expectations as you define them allows you to quickly determine if the Expectations are suitable for our data, and identify where changes might be necessary.

 :::info Does this process edit my data?
 No.  The interactive method used to create and edit Expectations does not edit or alter the Batch data.